illinoistech-itm/jhajek/tooling-assignments/deliverables/Readme.md

 ## Tooling Assignment Vagrant

-Your `tooling-assignment-vagrant` deliverable will be inside of its own directory under your class folder with its own `image` directory.
+Your `tooling-assignment-vagrant` deliverable will be inside of its own directory under your class folder with its own `images` directory.

 ![*Tooling Assignment Vagrant*](./images/tooling-assignment-vagrant-structure.png "Tooling Assignment Vagrant Structure")